Three steps to help you leap over your biggest fears

 3. Ask: What are the Costs of Inaction….?

-To make your decision bring all three steps together by adding up the the benefits of taking action and costs of not taking action and seeing if they outweigh the odds and consequences of your fears becoming reality.
+To make your decision bring all three steps together by adding up the benefits of taking action and costs of not taking action and seeing if they outweigh the odds and consequences of your fears becoming reality.

 I have found the exercise of getting fears out of my head and examining them makes them seem a lot smaller and more manageable.